Dr Luke Dunning

 -

 I am an evolutionary biologist interested in understanding how organisms adapt to novel environments by combining cutting-edge genomic techniques, ecological analyses and experimental approaches.
-A majority of my research is currently focused on rapid adaptation in the grass family, the most economically and ecologically important group of plants.
+Most of my research focuses on rapid adaptation in the grass family, the most economically and ecologically important group of plants.

 - The evolutionary consequences of lateral gene transfer in grasses.